ofgulban/segmentator/README.md

 ```
 segmentator /path/to/file.nii.gz
 ```
-- See the help for further options:
+- Or see the help for available options:
 ```
 segmentator --help
 ```